 Mas del Encanto all started with a dream of permaculture, self-sufficiency and living more in tune with our surroundings.
 It was surprisingly easy to do get our lives more in sync with nature, surprisingly fun to implement permaculture in every new project - and surprisingly hard to get anywhere near self-sufficiency.
 We've learned now that it's all in the journey, not the destination...

-Fast forward to the beginning of 2017, and we've not been standing still; the little stable (our Maset) was rebuilt (it got a new roof, new walls, windows, running water and electricity) and we lived in it for about 6-7 months.
+Fast forward to the beginning of 2018, and we've not been standing still.
+The little stable (our Maset) was rebuilt (it got a new roof, new walls, windows, running water and electricity) and we lived in it for about 6-7 months.
 We built a house on the land, and we've been living in it since May 2016.
-We also opened our bed & breakfast and Rural Retreat, and we rent out the Maset.
+We also opened our Rural Retreat, and we rent out the Maset.

 After our arrival, the olive trees were pruned, mulched, fertilised and given a bit of TLC.
-With good results: in 2014 we had an olive harvest of 500kg, which gave us 100 liters of extra virgin olive oil; we sold the almonds to a local cooperativa.
-Since then, things beyond our power prevented us from getting another good harvest - but we've got our fingers crossed for 2017!
-Read more about what we do with our olives on the blog - click here.
+With good results: in 2014 we had an olive harvest of 500kg, which gave us 100 liters of extra virgin olive oil.
+Harvest hasn't been as good every year, but in 2018 we joined forces with a few local friends, and produced our own organic cold-pressed olive oil.
+Click here to find out more about it!

 We also keep chickens, mainly for the delicious daily fresh eggs.
 Sanchez & his Sanchitas arrived in September 2015, and gave us many eggs and a few descendants (which we hatch using an incubator, as good layers are often very bad parents).
 Since then, a few new generations have been added to the mix.
 Besides providing us with fresh eggs, our chickens also scratch up the gardens in between growing seasons, and get rid of the bugs when we let them free range (under supervision).
 Read our full chicken story here!